jonasjancarik/compose-rename/README.md

 - **--skip-down**: Skip `docker compose down` on the OLD project.
 Without `--dry-run`, migration still occurs (creates/copies/compose file write).
 Use with caution if the old stack is running.
 - **--up-after**: After migration, bring up the NEW project with `docker compose up -d`.
 - **--rename-dir**: Prefer renaming the project directory to `--new-name` and DO NOT modify the compose file.
 This is the default choice if you don't specify a preference.
+- **--clone-dir**: Clone (copy) the project directory to `--new-name` and keep the original directory untouched.
+Volumes are still migrated by copying data from old to new.
+Combine with `--edit-compose` to set `name: --new-name` in the cloned compose file (recommended if your original project used an explicit name).
 - **--edit-compose**: Prefer editing the compose file to set `name: --new-name` and DO NOT rename the directory.
 - **--force-overwrite**: If a destination volume already exists, copy into it anyway (files with the same names are overwritten).
 Without this, existing destination volumes are skipped.
 - **-V, --version**: Print the installed package version and exit.